Email Component

 Adding an Email Component

-Add and configure an Email component for collecting a beneficiary's email address.
+In this example, you'll configure an Email component that collects a beneficiary's email address.
 These instructions assume that you have an open module saved with a title.

 5. | Save your module. |